borisschapira/boris.schapira.dev/_posts/en/web/2020/2020-06-02-self-restraint.md

 title: 'Self Restraint'
 i18n-key: self-restraint
 description: >-
-    A brief reflection on the state of the Web and our individual responsibilities.
+    A short thought on the state of the Web and our individual responsibilities.
 tags:
     - 'Performance Web'
     - JavaScript